odesey/PadrinoTask/README.md

 * Let's add some features to our Task.
 WITHOUT destroying your model, add a field called "Description", and update your views to use a <textarea> element to capture the description.
 HINT: Use a new migration.
 Update your controllers to include the new attribute.
 * Add a priority, an integer field: 1 means most important.
 Update your controllers and views.
 * Change your index view to order the tasks by priorty.
 Lookup the .order method in ActiveRecord for tips on how to do this.
+* Add checkboxes by each task, and add the ability to delete the tasks that are checked
 * Pretty it up using CSS/HTML.
 How about making priority 1 tasks in red, or some other colour format?